ksmin23/my-aws-cdk-examples/rds/aurora_postgresql/README.md

 2. Connect to Aurora PostgreSQL

-    :information_source: The `username` and `password` is stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `DatabaseSecret-xxxxxxxxxxxx`.
+    :information_source: The Aurora PostgreSQL `username` and `password` are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `DatabaseSecret-xxxxxxxxxxxx`.

     <pre>
     $ psql -h <i>db-cluster-name</i>.cluster-<i>xxxxxxxxxxxx</i>.<i>region-name</i>.rds.amazonaws.com -Upostgres -W